Lower cost to get started

 Yes.
 One of the biggest advantages is helping your business stay responsive outside normal staffed hours.

 Yes.
-It can ask structured questions, capture caller details, and help screen enquiries before a human follow-up.
+It can ask structured questions, capture caller details and help screen enquiries before human follow-up.